 To serve all individuals with the most significant disabilities in a timely manner, which means determining eligibilities within 60 days and developing plans for employment for all consumers within the new 90 day time frame.
 DVR will continue to maintain no wait list for those individuals in categories 1 and 2, and will monitor the ability to again serve those in category 3 in the future.

-Objective: To reduce the average time in plan development from 217 days in FFY 2014 to the federal standard of 90 days in FFY 2016
+Objective: To reduce the average time in plan development from 217 days in FFY 2014 to ****92.6 days in FFY 2017 to the federal standard of 90 days in FFY 2018****

 Strategies: